How to Add Social Media Icons to an Email Signature

 This method involves copying the base pixel code from TikTok and pasting it into your website's HTML headers.
 While it sounds technical, it’s often just one copy-and-paste action.

 Click the "Copy Code" button.
 Now, you need to go to your website’s backend.
 You want to paste this code in the <,head>, section of your website’s HTML template.
-Pasting it here ensures it loads on every single page of your site.
+Pasting it here ensures it loads on every page.
 If you’re using WordPress, there are plugins like "Insert Headers and Footers" that make this easy.
 On Shopify, you'll go to "Online Store" > "Themes" > "Actions" > "Edit Code" and find the theme.liquid file.

 If you're using a common e-commerce platform or tag manager, this is the easiest route.
 TikTok has direct integrations with many popular services, including: